Hill’s Science Diet Perfect Weight canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 And a fat-to-protein ratio of about 43%.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.

-When you consider the protein-boosting effect of the peas, pea protein and flaxseed, this looks like the profile of a wet product containing a modest amount of meat.
+When you consider the protein-boosting effect of the peas, pea protein and flaxseed, this looks like the profile of a wet product containing a moderate amount of meat.

-Hill’s Science Diet Adult Perfect Weight is a canned dog food using a modest amount of named meats as its main source of animal protein, thus earning the brand 2.5 stars.
+Hill’s Science Diet Adult Perfect Weight is a canned dog food using a moderate amount of named meats as its main source of animal protein, thus receiving 3 stars.

 Hill’s Science Diet Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Hill’s Science Diet.
 If there are no recalls listed in this section, we have not yet reported any events.

 - Hill’s Prescription Diet and Science Diet Dog Food Recall Expands to Include 44 Varieties (3/20/2019)

 - Hill’s Prescription Diet and Science Diet Dog Food Recall (1/31/2019)

 - Hill’s Science Diet Dog Food Market Withdrawal of November 2015 (11/29/2015)